MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Invoke-CMEndpointProtectionScan.md

 Specifies a full or a quick scan.
 A full scan looks at every location on the device.
 A quick scan looks at only those locations where malware is most likely to appear.
-The acceptable values for this parameter are:: Full or Quick.
+The acceptable values for this parameter are: Full and Quick.

 ```yaml
 Type: ScanType